abalajiksh/mysite/content/posts/Murakamis-Running-Book.md

     "Book-Review",
     "Self-Reflection"
 ]
-description: "I explore Haruki Murakami's memoir, "What I Talk About When I Talk About Running," drawing parallels between the author's experiences with running and my own journey in cycling.
-I delve into philosophical reflections on endurance sports, the nature of pain and consciousness, and the personal growth I've derived from disciplined physical activity."
+description= "I explore Haruki Murakami's memoir, "What I Talk About When I Talk About Running," drawing parallels between the author's experiences with running and my own journey in cycling.
+I delve into philosophical reflections on endurance sports, the nature of pain and consciousness, and the personal growth I've derived from disciplined physical activity." rating= 4.7 bookTitle= "What I talk about when I talk about Running" coverArt= "/images/runningBookCover.jpg" perspectiveChanging= true useAlpine = false
-rating: 4.7
-bookTitle: "What I talk about when I talk about Running"
-coverArt: "/images/runningBookCover.jpg"
-perspectiveChanging: true
-useAlpine = false
 +++